Always knowing when to

 Inside: October in the garden.
 Find out what tasks you should be doing this month in your garden.

-And depending on how far into October it is when you’re reading this, you may have had a light frost or two, and if you live far north you may have had more than one hard frost.
+You may have already had a light frost or two, and if you live far north you may have had more than one hard frost.